ctigeek/razor/README.md

-This repo contains the deck and sample code from my Code Camp talk on Razor.
+Razor
 =====
+This repo contains the deck and sample code from my talk at the Roanoke Code Camp.

 Deck is now available.
 Sample code TBD.